Our Older Posts

 - one person followed me and one person unfollowed me // automatically checked by fllwrs.com@CliffordF2 1 day ago

-- one person followed me and 2 people unfollowed me // automatically checked by fllwrs.com@CliffordF2 3 days ago
+- one person unfollowed me // automatically checked by fllwrs.com@CliffordF2 3 days ago

-- 2 people followed me and 4 people unfollowed me // automatically checked by fllwrs.com@CliffordF2 5 days ago
+- 2 people followed me and one person unfollowed me // automatically checked by fllwrs.com@CliffordF2 5 days ago

 Most used TagsAccra Africa Amazon Kindle Angel AOL Arts Bavaria Business CBS Charming cheat CNN Confidence trick Copyright notice deceive E-book Email address exploit Extract Facebook Family FOX.
 Ghana Girlfriend?
 Google Government Greetings Helina Helina Nartey Hostel (2005 film) Image Information Irkutsk Oblast I Will Always Love You Kim lie Limited liability company London Lord Love Mobile phone Moscow MSNBC Multi-part story NBC Netlog Olga Flippova People Personal postaweek2011 Prince Publishing Quora Recreation Relationships Retired men Russia Russian language Saint Petersburg Sandhausen Social network Social network service swindle Terms of service Travel Travelogues Trust Twitter Uncategorized ABC United States USA Usolye Webcam Windows Live Youth